 One of the most surprising details about the Antler River is that it is morphologically quite similar to what it was 300 years ago.
 The upper portion of the river is an ancient glacier drainage channel that was formed during the last glacial period.
 The rocky river beds and gorges with steep walls that we still see today were formed during this time.
 On its way down from this higher ground, the Antler River has cut its way through softer earth, like clay and sand.
 The lower part of the river, therefore, is shallower and slower moving than the upper river.

 Photograph by Kevin Callan of his Nova Craft Canoe on the Banks of the Antler River, Photo Source

 The Antler River offers a variety of opportunities for recreation: the many parks along the river’s banks are available for activities like picnics and birdwatching; the waters of the river offer the more adventurous among us opportunities for sailing, canoeing, kayaking and fishing, to name a few.
 Hiking and walking enthusiasts enjoy the hundreds of kilometres of trails and walkways surrounding the river, such as the Thames Valley Trail which measures 110 km in length.

 The historical, ecological and recreational significance of the Antler River are such that it was named an official Canadian Heritage River in 2000.

 Interested in getting out and exploring the Antler River/Thames River?
-Check out our free upcoming event, the Incredible Antler River Race!
+Register now for the 2021 Antler River Race!